jodoglevy/gargl/recorders/chrome/README.md

-Gagr Chrome Extentsion
+Gargl Chrome Extension
 ======

-This is a Gagr recorder implemented as a Google Chrome extension to let you record Gagr template files (.gtf) from the Chrome browser.
+This is a Gargl recorder implemented as a Google Chrome extension to let you record Gargl template files (.gtf) from the Chrome browser.